AttaullahAfridi78/Air-Quality-Classification/README.md

 The entire implementation process occurred within the Python environment from Jupyter Notebook while adhering to standard practices in machine learning.
 The project provides hands-on evidence about using AI technology to address environmental issues.

+About the code

+Dependencies:
+- pandas
+- numpy
+- warnings
+- scikit-learn
+- XG boost
+- matplotlib
+- seaborn

+Usage:
+- Open the notebook in Jupyter or JupyterLab and run the cells sequentially.
+- Ensure all necessary libraries are installed before execution.

+Steps:
+1. Load and preprocess the dataset (e.g., cleaning, feature engineering).
+2. Exploratory Data Analysis and Visualization.
+3. Train models: Random Forest, SVM, GBC, KNN and XGBoost.
+4. Evaluate models using cross-validation and compare their performance.
+5. Visualize model performance with metrics such as accuracy, ROC curves.
+6. All models comparison.